isaacdarcilla/laravel-teams-notification/README.md

     | Webhook URL
     |--------------------------------------------------------------------------
     |
-    | The webhook URl where we post a request
+    | The webhook URL where we post a request
     | You can generate test webhook URL in https://typedwebhook.tools/
     | or through MS Teams Incoming WebHook
     |